-Note: You can't include high-volume E users in sharing rules because they don't have roles and can't be in public groups.
+Note: You can't include high-volume Experience Cloud site users in sharing rules because they don't have roles and can't be in public groups.

 Category Description Managers Groups All direct and indirect managers of a user.
 Manager Subordinates Groups A manager and all direct and indirect reports who he or she manages.
 Queues All records owned by the queue, excluding records owned by individual members of the queue.
 Available only in the owned by members of list.
 Public Groups All public groups defined by your administrator.
 If Salesforce Experiences or portals are enabled for your organization, the All Partner Users or All Customer Portal Users group displays.
 These groups include all partner or customer users, respectively, allowed to access your site or portal, except for high-volume users.
 Roles All roles defined for your organization, excluding site and portal roles.
 This includes all of the users in the specified role.
 Portal Roles All roles defined for your organization's site or portal.
 This includes all users in the specified role, except high-volume users.
-A site or portal role name includes the name of the account that it's associated with, except for person accounts, which include the user Alias.
+A site or portal role name includes the name of the account that it's associated with, except for person accounts, which include the user alias.
 Roles and Subordinates All roles defined for your organization.
 This includes all of the users in the specified role plus all of the users in roles below that role.
-This
+Only available in production orgs created before February 8, 2024 and in non-preview sandboxes if digital experiences or portals aren't enabled for your organization.
+Portal Roles and Subordinates All roles defined for your organization's site or portal.
+This includes all of the users in the specified role plus all of the users below that role in the site or portal role hierarchy, except for high-volume users.
+A site or portal role name includes the name of the account that it's associated with, except for person accounts, which include the user alias.
+Roles and Internal Subordinates All roles defined for your organization.
+This includes all of the users in the specified role plus all of the users in roles below that role, excluding site and portal roles.
+In orgs created on February 8, 2024 or later and in preview sandboxes, this member type is available by